Arkleseisure/chess-bot/README.md

 ### Move storage
 Moves are stored as 3 64 bit numbers in an array.
 The first is the bitboard of the location it has come from, the second the bitboard of the location it is going to and the 3rd is a flag containing other important information about the move, such as promotions and captures.
 Full documentation for this is in the initialize_game function of the play_game file.

+### Transpositions/Transposition table
+Transpositions are positions which occur multiple times in the search through different move orders... e.g you get to the same position by playing 1.e4 e6 2.d4 as you do when you play 1.d4 e6 2.e4.
+A transposition table holds positions which have already been searched so that if they are hit through a transposition later on the engine can reuse the evaluation that has already been calculated.

 ## Main data structures
 ### Game
 This data structure essentially holds all the information you need about the current position in the game.
 Its variables are: